 “Maybe means yes.
 So, the cruiser’s not real?”

 Laura snorts.
 “What?
-No!
-I mean, yes!
+No. I mean, yes.
 I was talking about the suits, Rick.”

 “Are you sure?
 Because now that I think about it, the cruiser isn’t doing all the big ship things that big ships do.”

 “It’s Edochian, you idiot.
 They’re not the same as humans.
-You’re not going to see garbage dumps, or shuttles back and forth to the Mall.
+You’re not going to see garbage dumps, or shuttles back and forth to the mall.
 You’re definitely not going to see patrols.
 Edochians don’t need them.
 Their sensor packages can detect incoming ships in the next galaxy.”

 “How do you know that kind of thing?
 Seems a bit like insider technical data.”